bediger4000/tableaux-in-go/README.md

 All three books have essentially the same explanation with slight variations.
 This project does signed tableaux.

-`tableaux` supports these binary infix logical oparators:
+The golang program `tableaux` supports these binary infix logical oparators:

 * `&` - conjunction
 * `|` - disjunction